To the Sun, Moon & Stars

 Lois Blackburn exhibits her work internationally and her work is housed in public collections including Bankfield Museum, Halifax and Leighton House Museum, Kensington.
 In 2018, two quilts were archived with The Quilters’ Guild.

 Her work focuses on the creation of issue-based artworks, often using batik, quilts and hand fans.
-She has 25 years experience within the arts and health field.
+She has 25 years of experience within the arts and health field.
 From 2006-2021 she set up and ran the Community Interest Company arthur+martha with poet Philip Davenport.

 Learn More